 Professionals in the field of domestic animal rehabilitation apply their knowledge of veterinary science and physical therapy to help animals recover from injuries or illnesses.
-Animal rehabilitation is an emerging field focused on dogs; however, some practitioners also offer their services to other animals.
 Training in this field is only available to veterinarians, veterinary technicians, physical therapists and physical therapy assistants.
 There are some post-graduate programs available for individuals interested in animal rehabilitation as well as seminars and certification programs.

 Veterinarian and Veterinary Technician

 Aspiring veterinarians must obtain a bachelor's degree from an accredited university or college.
 Although students can major in any field of study, rigorous preveterinary undergraduate coursework is necessary.
 Veterinary schools typically require applicants to have completed coursework in biology, chemistry, physics, social sciences, and English composition.
 Admission is highly competitive, so high standardized test scores, exceptional recommendations and internships or work experience in a veterinary office or animal care facility are useful.
 Graduates of veterinary school receive a Doctorate of Veterinary Medicine (DVM) and, once licensed, are eligible to practice medicine in small and large animal hospitals and private practices.

 Veterinary technicians work alongside veterinarians and provide support within the veterinary office.
 In high school, aspiring technicians should enroll in college preparatory courses before enrolling in a veterinary technician program.
 Veterinary Technician programs are accredited by the American Veterinary Medical Association, and most entail a minimum of two years of study at a community college leading to an associate's degree in science.